 For tree-related questions or to get us involved in your project,

 DCH’s Public Landscapes program gives everyone an opportunity to participate in the beneficial work of public horticulture.
 We work with individuals, neighborhoods, governments, and businesses looking to invest in our local communities using a medium with countless, positive benefits –plants!
-No matter the size of the project, our trained team of horticulturists work with you to bring the power of plants to the most unlikely and most challenging of urban and suburban environments, including the ACME Bioswale in Trolley Square, Columbus Monument on Pennsylvania Avenue, Rodney Square in Downtown Wilmington, and Spencer Plaza in Center City.
+No matter the size of the project, our trained team of horticulturists work with you to bring the power of plants to the most unlikely and most challenging of urban and suburban environments, including the ACME Bioswale in Trolley Square, Columbus Monument on Pennsylvania Avenue, Lovering Avenue, and Happy Valley.
 And the benefits are truly endless.

 Sponsors of our public landscapes are not only recognized as invested members of the community but also as advocates for public greening of beautiful and functional landscapes.
 By sponsoring a public landscape, you are giving pedestrians an opportunity to breathe cleaner air and learn about the plants that will thrive in their micro climate.
 You are providing a hands-on training ground for our Branches to Chances: A Return to Work Program participants.
 You are beautifying your neighborhood, which has a calming effect on its residents and instills a sense of local pride.
 You are providing a habitat for our native pollinators and wildlife, which benefits our local ecosystem.
 With your sponsorship, you bring the power of plants to life.